 Although each situation is different and the student is the best source of information regarding useful accommodations, the following accommodations are typical for a student with a learning disability:

 - Note takers and/or audiotaped class sessions, captioned films

 - Computer with voice output, spelling checker, and grammar checker

-For more information on accommodations for students with learning disabilities, consult Working Together: Faculty and Students with Disabilities and the video presentation Building the Team: Faculty, Staff, and Students Working Together.
+For more information on accommodations for students with learning disabilities, consult Working Together: Faculty and Students with Disabilities and Building the Team: Faculty, Staff, and Students Working Together.

 For specific information about computer-based accommodations for individuals with learning disabilities, consult Working Together: Computers and People with Learning Disabilities or view the video by the same title.